How to Get a SOC Analyst Job

 Explain how you’ve used it.

-What is a DMZ, and why is it a common target for cyberattacks?
+What is a DMZ, and why is it a common cyberattack target?

 The importance of having technical knowledge cannot be overstated.
-The above questions are pretty simple, but you might be surprised to learn that seven out of ten candidates don’t know the common TCP/UDP ports used by modern services.
+The above questions are straightforward, but you might be surprised that seven out of ten candidates don’t know modern services' standard TCP/UDP ports.
 I highly suggest using a common study guide to prepare for your interview.
 An example of this is the website Quizlet.com.
-They provide a flashcard style learning platform for information technology certifications like Network+ or Security+.
-Also, Udemy has a few SOC Analyst interview question courses that you can take.
+They provide a flashcard-style learning platform for information technology certifications like Network+ or Security+.
+Also, Udemy has a few SOC Analyst interview question courses you can take.

-Despite the need for a basic understanding of information technology, that only covers half of the requirement to be a SOC analyst.
-An analyst should be a critical thinker and possess an acumen for problem solving.
-Interviewers will usually test a candidate’s ability for problem solving with scenario-based questions.
+Despite the need for a basic understanding of information technology, that only covers half the requirements to be a SOC analyst.
+An analyst should be a critical thinker and possess the acumen for problem-solving.
+Interviewers will usually test a candidate’s problem-solving ability with scenario-based questions.
 Let’s cover some scenarios I’ve seen and used to conduct interviews:

-“You are a tier 1 SOC analyst, responsible for monitoring the SOC inbox for user-reported incidents.
-The SOC receives an email from the VP of Human Resources stating that they can’t access their personal cloud drive.
+“You are a tier 1 SOC analyst, monitoring the SOC inbox for user-reported incidents.
+The SOC receives an email from the VP of Human Resources stating they can’t access their cloud drive.
 The VP knows this is against company policy, but the VP is adamant that this is required for legitimate business requirements.”

 Do you process the access request for the VP?